 How is the Bermuda Tourism Authority different from the Bermuda Department of Tourism?

 The Bermuda Department of Tourism was a government department, while the Bermuda Tourism Authority is a private DMO run independently by industry experts, a move which helps de-politicise tourism for the island.
 The belief shared across the island's political parties was that a properly structured, research-based DMO would be best suited to revitalise tourism in Bermuda.

 What's the difference between the Bermuda Tourism Board and the Bermuda Tourism Authority?

 The Bermuda Tourism Board (BTB) was created in 2012 as a non-political organisation to direct the Bermuda Department of Tourism’s efforts in the promotion of Bermuda’s tourism product.
 The BTB ceased to exist once the BTA Board was convened.

 How is the Bermuda Tourism Authority structured?

-The new enterprise is led by a Chief Executive Officer and consists of five divisions:
+The BTA is led by a Chief Executive Officer and consists of four divisions:

-The BTA’s functions and services are managed within the divisions including: investment and funding; branding, sales and marketing; product development; tourism research; tourism education and training.
+The BTA’s functions and services are managed within each of its divisions: Operations, Sales & Marketing; Experience; Business Intelligence & Technology.
 These functions are in addition to those previously undertaken by the Bermuda Department of Tourism and reflect the priorities of the National Tourism Plan.

 What is the strategic vision of the Bermuda Tourism Authority?